Troy University: The Manuel H. Johnson Center for Political Economy

 Troy University's Manuel H. Johnson Center for Political Economy was formed in September, 2010 as the result of a $3.6 million gift from Troy alumnus Dr. Manuel H. Johnson, BB&T, and the Charles G. Koch Charitable Foundation.
 The center's mission is the advancement of free market economic ideas and its research and teaching efforts explore the idea that economic freedom improves the quality of life for citizens.
 The new center is part of the university's Sorrell College of Business and it is housed inside Bibb Graves Hall.
 Dr. Scott Beaulier served as the center's executive director from 2010 to 2015.

 University libraries

-The libraries on the Dothan, Montgomery, and Troy campuses house collections of more than 500,000 bound volumes, 40,000 media items, and nearly 1 million items in micro-form.
+The libraries on the Dothan, Montgomery, and Troy campuses house collections of more than 300,000 volumes, hundreds of thousands of eBooks, and over 250 databases.
 The Troy University Library on the Troy campus is a Federal Depository Library.